-Step #1: Did you learn How to File Your VA Claim, the right way?
+Step #1: Learn How to File Your VA Claim, the first time, the right way

 But if YOU learn to file a VA Claim the right way, you will be able to get a faster decision – and hopefully a more correct and thorough one – from the VA.